• Skip to main content

 lemon olive oil ricotta cake batter in a white bowl.

-Step 1: Mix Wet Ingredients.
+Step 1: Mix wet ingredients.
 Whisk eggs in a large bowl.
-Stir in sugar, ricotta, vanilla, lemon juice, zest, and olive oil and whisk until smooth.
+Add sugar, ricotta, vanilla, lemon juice, zest, and olive oil and whisk until smooth.

 lemon olive oil ricotta cake batter in a white bowl.

-Step 2: Add Dry Ingredients.
+Step 2: Add dry ingredients.
 Sift in flour, baking powder, baking soda, and salt.
-Stir until just combined.
+Use a wooden spoon to stir until just combined.

 lemon olive oil ricotta cake batter in a parchment lined springform pan.

 Step 3: Bake.
-Pour into a 9-inch springform pan or cake pan lined with parchment paper.
-Bake at 350°F for 60-70 minutes until golden brown and a toothpick inserted in the center comes back with moist crumbs.
+Pour the cake batter into a 9-inch springform pan or cake pan lined with parchment paper.
+Bake in a preheated oven at 350°F for 60-70 minutes until golden brown and a toothpick inserted into the center of the cake comes back with moist crumbs.
 Loosely cover with foil if the top browns too quickly.

 lemon olive oil ricotta cake on a white plate.

 Step 4: Cool & Serve.
-Cool in pan 20 minutes, then remove the springform pan sides or turn out of cake pan onto wire rack.
-Cool completely, then dust the top of the cake with powdered sugar.
+Cool in pan 20 minutes, then remove the springform pan sides or turn the cake out of the cake pan and onto a wire rack.
+Cool completely.
+Dust the top of the cake with powdered sugar.
 Serve with whipped cream and fresh fruit.

 a piece of lemon olive oil ricotta cake on a white plate.

-👉Top Tip: If you don't want to cut a round of parchment paper for the bottom of the pan, wet it, crumple it up, shake out excess water, and press it into the pan.
+👉Top Tip: If you don't want to cut a round of parchment paper for the bottom of the pan, wet a full sheet of parchment, crumple it up, shake out excess water, and press it into the pan.
 It molds easily and creates a cool crinkly edge!

 ☑️Tips

-• Strain the ricotta in cheesecloth or paper towels at least 20-30 minutes before baking.
+• Strain the ricotta in cheesecloth or paper towels for at least 20-30 minutes before baking.

 • Use a 9-inch cake pan with 2-inch or higher sides or a 9-inch springform pan.

-• To get the most juice from the lemons, roll them on the counter or microwave them for 20-30 seconds before juicing.
+• To get the most juice from the lemons, roll them on the counter or microwave them for 20-30 seconds.
+Don't forget to zest them before juicing.

 🎁Storage